SonsOfSaturn/sonsofsaturn.github.io/_pages/press-kit.md

 # Description

 Sons of Saturn is an old school adventure game set in an abandoned underground city, brought to life with photos of real abandoned locations.
-Think “Cosmology of Kyoto,” but with nearly all of the images and assets drawn from real life abandonedments.
+Think “Cosmology of Kyoto,” but with nearly all of the images and assets drawn from real abandoned psych hospitals, schools, and industrial sites.

 ## Release Date